avinassh/blag/content/posts/sqlite-facts.md

 	> Why do we even need a server?
 Why can’t I pull this directly off the disk drive?
 That way if the computer is healthy enough, it can run our application at all, we don’t have dependencies that can fail and cause us to fail, and I looked around and there were no SQL database engines that would do that, and one of the guys I was working with says, “Richard, why don’t you just write one?”
 “Okay, I’ll give it a try.”
 I didn’t do that right away, but later on, it was a funding hiatus.
 This was back in 2000, and if I recall correctly, Newt Gingrich and Bill Clinton were having a fight of some sort, so all government contracts got shut down, so I was out of work for a few months, and I thought, “Well, I’ll just write that database engine now.”

-1. SQLite is not open source in the legal sense, as "open source" has a specific definition and requires licenses approved by the Open Source Initiative (OSI).
+1. Unlike most open source project that uses standard licenses (like MIT or GPL), SQLite does not come with a OSI-approved license.

 	<img src="/blag/images/2024/sqlite-fact-4.png" style="width: 75%;"/>

-	Instead, SQLite is in the public domain, which means it has even fewer restrictions than any open source license.
+	Instead, SQLite is released into the public domain and it has even fewer restrictions.

+	Also note that this can be a [problem](https://opensource.org/blog/public-domain-is-not-open-source) in some countries/jurisdictions where public domain is not recognized.
+Hence, SQLite [sells licenses](https://www.sqlite.org/purchase/license), called 'Warranty of Title'.

 1. They don't allow outside contributions.
 You *cannot* just send a pull request and hope the patch will be accepted.